7. System Architecture¶

 First, the OpenMV Cam is based off of the STM32 Microcontroller architecture because the MicroPython pyboard is based off of the STM32 Microcontroller architecture.
 If the project was started using some other system things might have been totally different.

 Moving on, we choose not to use DRAM with the original OpenMV Cam because it made the system too expensive to produce at low volumes.
 SDR DRAM (which is what the STM32 supports) isn’t the cheapest at low manufacturing volumes and greatly increases board design complexity (e.g. you need to do 8-layer boards to route all the signals).
 As we’ve revved the OpenMV Cam with a faster and faster main processor the SDR DRAM speed also has not kept up with the internal RAM speed.
-On the STM32H7 for example the internal RAM bandwidth is 3.2GB/s versus a maximum SDR RAM bandwidth of 666MB/s even if we built the system with an 8-layer board using a 32-bit DRAM bus requring 50+ I/O pins for the DRAM.
+On the STM32H7 for example the internal RAM bandwidth is 3.2GB/s versus a maximum SDR RAM bandwidth of 666MB/s even if we built the system with an 8-layer board using a 32-bit DRAM bus requiring 50+ I/O pins for the DRAM.

 So, since we’re built on the STM32 architecture and limited to using expensive and slow SDR DRAM for now we haven’t added it as our internal SRAM is way faster.
 As production volumes go up and technology improves hopefully we’ll be able to have more memory while still keeping the OpenMV Cam simple to use.

 7.1.
-Memory Architecture
+Memory Architecture¶

 Given the above memory architecture limitations we built all of our code to run inside of the STM32 microcontroller memory.
-However, the STM32 doesn’t have one large contigous memory map.
+However, the STM32 doesn’t have one large contiguous memory map.
 It features different segments of RAM for different situations.

 First, there’s a segment of RAM which contains global variables, the heap, and the stack.
 The heap and global variables are fixed in size so only the stack grows and shrinks.
 For performance reasons heap/stack collision is not checked constantly so don’t use recursive functions on the OpenMV Cam.